-The costs estimated for each of the elements within these steps is based on the validated figures of the STCA Economic Assessment2, which was carried out in 2006 and the MSAW economic assessment3, which was carried out in 2008.
-A detailed list of costs and assumptions are included in the Economic Assessment of APW standardisation4.
+The costs estimated for each of the elements within these steps is based on the validated figures of the STCA Economic Assessment, which was carried out in 2006.
+A detailed list of costs and assumptions are included in the Economic Assessment of MSAW standardisation.